 - 1 tsp chilli flakes (optional if you like spice)

 - 4/5 eggs (depending on your pan size)

 - Handful coriander (or parsley but I think this stuff is the devil

-- Get a large frying pan and gently heat the oil
+- Get a frying pan and gently heat the oil

-- Add your onions and fry for 5 mins – then add garlic and pepper (if using) and fry for another 5 mins.
+- Add your onions and fry for 5 mins – then add garlic and fry for another 2 mins.
 Keep stirring to make sure nothing burns!